dtrog/emergent-alignment-experiments/README.md

     -   `provider`: `openai`, `deepseek`, `gemini`, `anthropic`, `grok`
     -   `model`: model identifier
     -   `api_key_env`: The name of the environment variable holding the API key.
-    -   `keep_history`: `true` or `false` (Note: The current script runs all arms as stateless sessions to test turn-by-turn responses. `keep_history` is a placeholder for future stateful experiments).
+    -   **`keep_history`**: `true` or `false`.
+This is a critical variable.
+When `true`, the model maintains a cumulative conversation history across all sessions for that arm, simulating long-term interaction.
+When `false`, each session is a fresh, stateless interaction.

 -   **`judge_model.json`**
-    Configures the LLM used for automated analysis.
-It defines the model to act as the "judge" and contains the detailed system prompts instructing it how to score the experiment's outputs.
+    Configures the LLM used for automated analysis, defining the model and the detailed system prompts for scoring outputs.

 > **Note:** These JSONs reflect the exact settings used in our private manuscript.
 Authors should update them only when the paper’s text or prompts change.
 Feel free to fork and tweak them for your own research, but please cite our original configuration when comparing results.